-The district will use the findings from the annual parent survey to provide opportunities to give families regular communication about their children's activities and progress in their preferred language and way of communication, recognize families as assets in strengthening relationships with other families, conduct family literacy events that embrace strategies, share data, learning frameworks, and best practices with families to reinforce high expectations for program/school quality and success.
+The district will use the findings from the annual parent survey to provide opportunities to give families regular communication about their children's activities and progress in their preferred language and way of communication, recognize families as assets in strengthening relationships with other families, conduct family literacy events that embrace evidence-based strategies, share data, learning frameworks, and best practices with families to reinforce high expectations for program/school quality and success.
 Revisions recommended by the Parent Advisory Committee will be made and a copy will be sent to each committee member.
 Additional parent advisory committee meetings are held as needed to allow for further revisions and/or updates to the Parent Involvement Plan.
-Parent surveys will be utilized and surveys will be sent in language the parents can understand.
+Parent surveys will be utilized and surveys will be sent in the language the parents can best understand and communicate.